RadioAstronomySoftwareGroup/pyuvdata/README.md

 The primary interface to data from python is via the UVData object.
 It provides import and export functionality to all supported file formats (UVFITS, Miriad, FHD) and can be interacted with directly.
 The primary calibration interface is via the UVCal object.
+The primary beam interface is via the UVBeam object.
-The attributes of the UVData and UVCal objects are described in the uvdata_parameters and uvcal_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).
+The attributes of the UVData, UVCal and UVBeam objects are described in the uvdata_parameters, uvcal_parameters and uvbeam_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/HERA-Team/pyuvdata/blob/master/docs).